 GE Cafe CHP9536SJSS

 In summary, this model offers five burners in three heating zones.
+This makes it the best induction cooktop for layout.
 Two of the burners can be synced together and used for a rectangular shaped griddle pan.
 The burners consist of: an extra large 11″, one large 8″, two medium 7″ and one small 6″ burner.

 Most induction cooktops consist of four or five circular induction burners.
 This makes it difficult if you want to use a rectangular griddle pan or a long oval fish pan.
 For the best induction cooktop layout you need two burners that operate together to give you flexibility with your cooking.